 To be fair, however, we have never been asked if we were the original owner or required to produce a bill of sale to prove eligibility for warranty service.
-Ferguson has rightly judged that saving a trickle of dollars by carefully vetting each warranty claim is not worth the torrent of lost good will that frustration of excessive formalities and paperwork would produce.
+Ferguson has rightly judged that saving a trickle of dollars by carefully vetting each warranty claim is not worth the torrent of lost goodwill that frustration of excessive formalities and paperwork would produce.

 Our testers put customer service agents through their paces, asking questions about faucets, installation, parts availability, strange problems (all made up, of course) and warranty coverage.
-Some of our inquiries are fairly difficult, and get more difficult with each test we run.
-The object is to assess attitude, promptness and accuracy of the agents' responses; hold times, and how often we have to be referred to a supervisor or technical expert before we get an answer.
-Our testers, all experienced plumbers or remodeling professionals calling from different parts of the U.S. and Canada (for a Canadian-specific test), have come up with some dilly questions designed to befuddle all but the most knowledgable.
+Some of our inquiries are fairly difficult and get more difficult with each test we run.
+The object is to assess attitude, promptness, and accuracy of the agents' responses; hold times, and how often we have to be referred to a supervisor or technical expert before we get an answer.
+Our testers, all experienced plumbers or remodeling professionals calling from different parts of the U.S. and Canada (for a Canadian-specific test), have come up with some dilly questions designed to befuddle all but the most knowledgeable.
 Ferguson's customer support agents are apparently beyond being fuddled.

 The company did so well in the initial customer service tests that we repeated part of the testing to ensure it was not a fluke.
 It wasn't.
 Mirabelle scored 4.80 out of a possible 5.0.
-Only three customer service organizations have scored higher: Delta, Kohler and Moen.
+Only three customer service organizations have scored higher: Delta, Kohler, and Moen.

 More so than just about any other private brand of faucets, with the possible exception of Mirabelle's faucets run the range of quality from so-so to very good and even excellent.
 The quality of a Mirabelle faucet is reflected in its price.
 Costlier faucets tend to be of better quality.